The 1991 UW football team has a new book to commemorate its 12-0 season and co-national title

 Longtime James assistant Dick Baird described the hierarchy aptly.
 Baird, as lead recruiter, was the “who” guy — he went and got the players for James.
 Gilbertson and Lambright were the “how” guys, detailing how the Huskies were going to play on both sides of the ball.
 And James was the “why” guy, mapping out the program’s vision.

 Another theme was James’ coaching evolution after the Huskies faltered in the wake of their other hallmark season, 1984.
-That may have been reflected later in his embrace of quarterback Billy Joe Hobert, described by Gastineau as “a smart-aleck country kid” and “riverboat gambler” but also an intense competitor who oozed confidence.
+That might have been reflected later in his embrace of quarterback Billy Joe Hobert, described by Gastineau as “a smart-aleck country kid” and “riverboat gambler” but also an intense competitor who oozed confidence.

 Hobert was installed as quarterback when incumbent Mark Brunell hurt his knee in preseason.
 James kept him there even when Brunell returned to health early in the season.
 You’d have thought the conservative James would have recoiled at Hobert’s brashness, but he embraced the quarterback.

 “Don saw something in this guy,” Gastineau said.
-“I think in Don’s mind, he thought, ‘Hey, we’re going good right now.
+“I think in Don’s mind, he thought: ‘Hey, we’re going good right now.
 Things are rolling.
 Brunell was the starter, but now Billy Joe’s the starter, and he pulled off this gutsy comeback in Nebraska.
 We’re gonna stick with him.
 He’s the horse.
 We’re gonna ride.’ ”

 One key for Gastineau in pursuing this book was getting the blessing of James’ widow, Carol.
 She gave it enthusiastically.
 Another was landing Alabama coach Nick Saban to write the foreword.
 Saban played for James at Kent State and views him as a beloved mentor.